How To Be Less Quiet And Contribute To Group Conversations

 Even if you're not talking, appear to be tuned into the conversation

-If several friends are chatting at a pub there's a big difference between someone who's not talking, but they're clearly attending to the discussion (by leaning in, looking at the speaker, making an effort to hear them over the background noise, nodding, and having an interested expression on their face) vs. someone who's obviously mentally checked out and in their own world, or who looks bored and like they'd rather be somewhere else.
-One set of behaviors sends the message that even if the person isn't talking right that second, they're part of the conversation.
-Even though they're not technically saying much, people will be a lot less likely to consider them quiet.
-The other set of non-verbals says the person is uncomfortable or doesn't care about the others, even if that's not what they mean to communicate.
+If several friends are chatting at a pub there's a big difference between someone who's not speaking, but they're clearly attending to the discussion (by leaning in, looking at the speaker, making an effort to hear them over the background noise, nodding, and having an interested expression on their face) vs. someone who's obviously mentally checked out and in their own world, or who looks bored and like they'd rather be somewhere else.
+The first set of behaviors sends the message that even if they're aren't talking right that second, they're part of the conversation.
+Even though they're not technically saying much, everyone will be a lot less likely to consider them quiet.
+The other set of non-verbals says, "I don't care about what's happening", even if that's not what they mean to communicate.

 This point is also practical in the sense that if you make an effort to tune into the conversation, you'll have less mental energy to devote to fretting about how quiet you're being.
 You'll also be more able to spot snippets of dialogue that could trigger a thought you could contribute.